 1. Ownership

 All equipment and material items purchased with University of Texas at Austin monies are property of the university.
 Ownership for items purchased with private and federal funds is determined by a governing document such as an award or a contract.
-If title to an item does not rest with the university, the university is still responsible for the caretaking of the item and liable for the item until it is returned to its owner.
+Even if the title to an item does not rest with the university, the university is still responsible for the caretaking of the item and liable for the item until it is returned to its owner.
+Additionally, based on FAR clause 52.245-1 (f)(1)(i), the department that acquires government-owned property is identified as the contractor and shall document that all the property was acquired consistent with its engineering, production planning and property control operations.

 2. Asset Threshold

 Expenditures for items with a unit cost meeting the State Property Accounting (SPA) Process User’s Guide guidelines for capital equipment shall be coded as capital equipment.
 Expenditures for items that meet the criteria set by SPA for controlled equipment must be coded as controlled equipment.
-Visit the SPA Process User’s Guide for a current listing of capitalization thresholds as well as a listing of items that are considered controlled.
+Visit the SPA Process User’s Guide for a current listing of capitalization thresholds and a listing of items considered controlled.

 3. Costs Included in Asset Value

-Freight and shipping charges associated with acquiring a capital asset must be included in the asset's value as well as all modifications, attachments, accessories, or apparatuses necessary to render the asset usable for service.
+Freight and shipping charges associated with acquiring a capital or controlled asset must be included in the asset's value, as well as all modifications, attachments, accessories, or apparatuses necessary to render the asset usable for service.
 The total value determines whether the item is expensed, controlled, or capitalized.
-Warranty costs and service agreement costs are expensed if the warranty costs or service agreement costs are listed as separate line items on the purchase order or invoice.
+Warranty and service agreement costs are expensed if the warranty or service agreement costs are listed as separate line items on the purchase order or invoice.
 Otherwise, warranty costs and service agreement costs are added to the value of the asset.

 4. Assets Purchased with Federal Funds

 There are additional guidelines to be followed when purchasing items with government funds.
 Prior to the purchase of equipment, the project director should screen available equipment to ascertain whether existing equipment will meet the requirements.
 The authority to purchase equipment is determined by the contract or grant.
 Project directors and departmental purchasing personnel must be sufficiently familiar with the provisions of the contract or grant to ensure that purchases are not made until approval is obtained from the sponsoring government agency.
-An accountant from Contract and Grant Services monitors each federal contract and grant account.
-One of the accountant's specific duties is to ensure that approval has been obtained from the government agency prior to the purchase of equipment.
+A Contract and Grant Services accountant monitors each federal contract and grant account.
+One of the accountant's specific duties is to ensure that approval has been obtained from the government agency before purchasing equipment.

-When overages, shortages, or damages are discovered upon receipt of government-furnished property, the project director shall provide a written report to Contract and Grant Services within 10 days of receipt of the property.
+When overages, shortages, or damages are discovered upon receipt of government-furnished property, the project director shall provide a written report to Contract and Grant Services within ten days of receipt.
 This report must contain sufficient facts and pertinent data to enable Contract and Grant Services to comply with the required reporting procedures of the sponsoring government agency.
-For overages, shortages, or damages relating to contractor-acquired property, the above steps should be taken and contact should be made with the university's Central Receiving facility as prescribed by their procedures.
+For overages, shortages, or damages relating to contractor-acquired property, the department should work with Contract and Grant Services and Campus Distribution Services.

+All PIs and departmental inventory contacts dealing with federal inventory must complete inventory training annually.
+Please refer to 16.1.
+Section D. Inventory Training for more details.

 5. Vehicles